colinrubbert/colinrubbert.github.io/_posts/2017-03-28-installing-ruby-on-rails-in-windows-10-with-bash-and-postgresql.md

 ## Creating our Rails application

 First we want to make sure that we are in the correct directory.
-I use a directory on my Desktop to keep my files organized, your mileage may vary.
+I use a directory on my desktop to keep my files organized, again your mileage may vary.
 We will use my file locations for an example and you will have to substitute where it is necessarry.

 ```bash
 cd /mnt/c/Users/User/Desktop/projects/applications